geoffreysessums/NameSort/README.md

 NameSort processes a file of unsorted names, each ending with a last name that may have multiple names and/or initials before it (unfortunately it varies), then produces a file of names each beginning with the first name but sorted by the last name.

+## What I learned

+* How to use BASH and AWK to process a file of unsorted names into an output file of sorted names.
 ## Installation

 Clone the repository wherever you like (e.g. `~/Projects/NameSort`):